NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 # Delegated Byzantine Fault Tolerance: Technical details, challenges and perspectives { #biz }

-_This section is part of the Yellow Paper ^[See [Neo Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._
+_This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._

 Various studies in the literature dealt with partially synchronous and fully asynchronous Byzantine Fault Tolerant systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey], but few of them were really applied in a live Smart Contract (SC) Scenario with plenty of distinct decentralized applications.
 It is noteworthy that append storage applications posses different level of challenges compared to the current need of SC transactions persisting, which involve State Machine Replication (SMR) [@schneider1990implementing].